mousepawmedia/devdocs/network/source/guides/staff.rst

   * The Phabricator object IDs or links for anything you've worked on (inline),
   * Any questions you have for your supervisors.

-..
-IMPORTANT:: Log into your email and send an message to
+..  important:: Log into your email and send an message to
     :code:`eco@mousepawmedia.com`.
 State what day you would like your weekly check-in email to be on.

-..
-WARNING:: Your check-in email is how we track your job attendance.
+..  warning:: Your check-in email is how we track your job attendance.
 Be sure
     to send it on your regular day **every single week**!
 If it is not received on time, your hours for the week might not be counted.